Druckansicht der Internetadresse:

 Up-To-Date Teaching

 In the advanced modules, different seminars on current debates and the latest research are offered each semester.
 These seminars will vary on a semester-by-semester basis.
 In this way, we ensure that our students will always encounter contemporary topics in the various research areas.
+For an insight into teaching, there are various trial lectures here.

 Internship / Study Abroad